NotAShelf/notashelf.dev/apps/notashelf.dev/posts/on-editors-and-things.md

 For the time being, I have been aggressively dropping plugins that I don't _really_ need or rewriting them myself as more efficient autocommands as parts of my configuration.
 This seems to have helped with the startup times, as some Neovim plugins are _very_ inefficient.
-I have also dropped nvim-cmp because how how slow it was, but blink.nvim is restoring my "faith" in completion plugins again.
+I have also dropped nvim-cmp because of how slow it was, but blink.nvim is restoring my "faith" in completion plugins again.
 The [frizbee](https://github.com/Saghen/frizbee) matcher is quite fast, and hopefully it will be utilized better in the future.
 On that note, I